DoTheEvo/veeam-prometheus-grafana/README.md

 * scheduled task running powershell script on these machines<br>
   this script is likely the weakest link, the least reliable component of the setup
-* a dockerhost running container
+* a dockerhost running containers:
   * promethus
   * pushgateway
   * grafana